Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/sonorancad-integration.md

 `GetUnitByPlayerId` associates a cached CAD unit with a connected server player when possible.
 Player connection alone does not create an on-duty unit.

 The optional Bodycams page also calls `GetBodycamRuntime()` and observes `SonoranCAD::bodycam::RuntimeChanged`.
-This newer bridge is an additional capability check, not part of the claim that the base cache interface starts at `4.0.72`.
-Diagnostics report whether it is detected and whether it can supply `PEER_STREAM` video.
+This bridge supplies authoritative active state and player/unit ownership.
+Station Displays obtains imagery locally through `screenshot-basic`; the bridge does not supply a peer, TURN configuration, relay URL, or hosted image.

 ## Unit classification